 Disease and Illness: Women are generally more susceptible to a wider variety of medical conditions that can lead to hair loss than men.
 Many diseases and illness cause hair loss.

 Chemical Hair Treatments: Some salon and at-home hair treatments like relaxers and dyes can damage the hair and cause hair loss.

-Hair Styles: Pulling hair too tight in braids and ponytails for long periods of time can damage the hair follicle and prevent hair from growing back properly.
+Hair Styles: Pulling hair too tight in braids, buns and ponytails for long periods of time can damage the hair follicle and prevent hair from growing back properly.
 This is known as Traction Alopecia.

 Compulsive Hair Pulling: Hair loss can result from a compulsive hair pulling disorder, Trichotillomania, which causes one to pull out their own hair resulting in noticeable bald patches.
 Only about 2% of the population is affected but women represent about 90%.

 Poor Nutrition: Eating the wrong foods, crash dieting or getting insufficient nutrition can lead to hair loss.
 Extreme weight loss can also cause hair to fall out.

 Female hair loss usually consists of a more diffuse, overall thinning of the hair, which leads to increased scalp exposure.
 This is different from men, who most often have a receding hairline at the temples and thinning at the top or crown of the head.
 Women’s hairlines are usually maintained while the part line and top area behind the bangs experience the most loss.
 The back and sides of the head may also be affected and is the pattern most ideal for hair transplantation.